 The FDA has granted a fast-track designation to the tyrosine kinase inhibitor, poziotinib for the treatment of previously treated patients with non-small cell lung cancer whose tumors harbor a HER2 exon 20 mutation.

-The FDA granted a Breakthrough Therapy designation to sotorasib for the treatment of patients with locally advanced or metastatic non–small cell lung cancer who harbored a KRAS G12C mutation following at least 1 prior line of systemic therapy.
+The FDA accepted a new drug application for sotorasib and granted it a priority review for the treatment of patients with KRAS G12C–mutant locally advanced or metastatic non–small cell lung cancer following at least 1 prior systemic treatment.

 Trastuzumab deruxtecan induced a high objective response rate and durable responses among patients with HER2-mutant non–small cell lung cancer in a cohort of the phase 2 DESTINY Lung-01 trial, according to interim findings presented during the 2020 World Conference on Lung Cancer Singapore.

 During a Targeted Oncology Case-Based Peer Perspectives event, Todd Bauer, MD, medical oncologist, Tennessee Oncology, discussed the results from clinical trials that include patients with RET-altered lung cancer to determine a treatment strategy for a 59-year-old patient.